vortexmakes/rkh-examples/array-sm.eclipse-cdt/README.md

 3.  `git submodule update`

 ### 3.3 Install Trazer tool
-RKH allows developers to verify and validate a reactive application’s behaviour at runtime by means of its built-in tracer.
-In addition, RKH provides a very simple but powerful console application, called Trazer, to visualize the trace events’ output in a legible manner.
+RKH allows developers to verify and validate a reactive application's behaviour at runtime by means of its built-in tracer.
+In addition, RKH provides a very simple but powerful console application, called Trazer, to visualize the trace events' output in a legible manner.
 It can be downloaded and installed as follows.

 1. Download Trazer for Linux 64-bits from its [official repository](https://github.com/vortexmakes/Trazer/releases/download/3.2/RC_trazer_3_2_lnx64b.tar.gz)
 2. Copy downloaded file to a folder and extract it